10 Best Throwing Axes & Tomahawks (2023) | [Ranked by Marine]

 Weight: Typically, tomahawks are lighter (weighing between one to two pounds) than axes.
 While a lighter tool is good for backpacking or as a portable tool, the heavier head on an axe gives it a mechanical advantage for chopping and cutting (which is why a lot of people prefer axes for camping).
 That’s not to say tomahawks can’t chop/cut well, just axes are usually preferred.

 Head and Handle Design: Tomahawks usually have a removable head, which can be nice if you’re trying to fit it into a pack or using it for travel.
-You can just pack the head and make a handle on site if needed.
+You can just pack the head and make a handle on-site if needed.
 That said, a removable head also means it’s more prone to come off if not properly secured.

-Blade Design: When comparing a traditional axe and tomahawk, the blade of a tomahawk is typically thinner than an axe and more so designed for penetration rather than splitting.
-Tomahawks are more so thought of as weapons and axes more so as tools, but in reality, they both can do both jobs quite well if you know how to use them.
-For camping purposes, I tend to prefer an axe.
-I’m a larger guy and don’t mind carrying around a little more weight and tend to do more cutting/chopping then actual throwing anyway.
+Blade Design: When comparing a traditional axe and a tomahawk, the blade of a tomahawk is typically thinner than an axe and more so designed for penetration rather than splitting.
+Tomahawks are more thought of as weapons and axes more so as tools, but in reality, they can do both jobs quite well if you know how to use them.

 Here Are the Best Throwing Axes and Tomahawks